PhoenixTales/phoenix-docs/mechanics/attributes-phoenix.md

 The Psi-Energy of the psionics can be fend of by enough Will.
 The localised psi-rays can be avoided by keeping distance from psi knots or external protection.
 But the psi emissions and general radioactivity past a certain point can only be endured by drugs or strong external protection.

-The condition that most NPCs won't have any access to such drugs anymore nor any kind of psi protection - while the psi forces in the environment keep being increased - will be the primary reason for the *Nemesis*; more on that in the Alpha Story documentation.
+The condition that most NPCs won't have any access to such drugs anymore nor any kind of psi protection - while the psi forces in the environment keep being increased - will be the primary reason for the *Nemesis* - another example for how consequent we interlock the game mechanics with the story; more on that in the Alpha Story documentation.
 But without a dedicated madness value independent from the psionic-exclusive Willpower, nothing about that could be displayed in the game as originally intended.

 Based on these ideas, it is simply not sufficient to have Will as described before and the psi points as exclusive energy of psionics like mana points as exclusive energy of mages.
 Madness cannot be the lack of the primary Will attribute, since that is an absolute value, nor can it be just the lack of Psi-Energy; if 0% Psi would equal 100% Madness everyone but the psionics would be mad and a psionic player could never fully exhaust his available Psi-Energy.
 Thus, the Psi-Energy or Willpower that is psionic-exclusive can not equal the Sanity or Madness meter that should be relevant to all NPCs.

 We assume that this complex relation and interconnection, while it may vaguely have been at the back of ones head, was never properly documented, it was confusing and thus was confused in the actual implementation in the engine and the alpha builds.
 We attempt to dissolve this confusion.

 In consequence there arises the need to add Madness *additionally* and *independently from Psi*, where another of my old concepts comes into play that I developed in the end of 2018:

-Madness is negative Willpower.
+Madness as negative Willpower.

 That said: The Will of an NPC protects from Psi attacks and thus from Madness -> since attacking someone in the psionic way basically means to drive him mad.
 But at the same time, dealing with Psi-Energy in such a way is dangerous.
 As Tom Putzki told us, quoting one of his favourite lyrics from Rammstein: *"Der Wahnsinn ist nur eine schmale Brücke"* (Madness is just a small bridge).
 But more correctly I would say: Sanity is a small bridge, Madness lies beneath and the psionic is always on the edge...